-- Almost 11% (11 fatalities) were children aged 11 years of age or under and almost one‑third (36 fatalities) were adults aged 60 years and over.
+- Almost 11% (14 fatalities) were children aged 11 years of age or under and more than one‑third (43 fatalities) were adults aged 60 years and over.

 Read more quad bike fatality data.

 Quad bikes used for work are regulated under model WHS laws as plant.
-The model Work Health and Safety Act states that people who manage or control plant at a workplace must ensure, so far as is reasonably practicable, that the plant is safe.
+The model WHS Act states that people who manage or control plant at a workplace must ensure, so far as is reasonably practicable, that the plant is safe.
 There are obligations to ensure workers are trained, supervised and provided with appropriate information and personal protective equipment to ensure their health and safety, so far as is reasonably practicable.